Dimedici1/Project_Agros/README.md

 ## Installation
-To use Agros, you need to have Python 3.x installed on your system.
 You can then download the source code [here](https://gitlab.com/florianpreiss/group_02/-/archive/main/group_02-main.zip) or you can clone this repository.

 ```
 git clone https://gitlab.com/florianpreiss/group_02.git
 ```

+To use Agros, we propose two options:

+1. Run it in your own environment, for which you need to have Python 3.x installed on your system together with all libraries listed under the **Requirements**.

+2. Use the provided **AgrosEnv.yml** file to create a virtual environment, already containing all required libraries.
+To employ the virtual environment you need to have conda installed.
+A step by step guide on how to employ the virtual environment can be found under the Virtual Environment section.

 ## Requirements
 The following libraries are required to run the Agros class: